axoflow/axosyslog-core-docs/content/docs/chapter-destinations/destination-discord/reference-destination-discord/_index.md

 {{% include-headless "chunk/option-destination-retries.md" %}}

-To handle HTTP error responses, if the HTTP server returns 5xx codes, {{% productparam "abbrev" %}} will attempt to resend messages until the number of attempts reaches `retries`.
-If the HTTP server returns 4xx codes, {{% productparam "abbrev" %}} will drop the messages.
+To handle HTTP error responses, if the HTTP server returns 5xx codes, {{% param "product.abbrev" %}} will attempt to resend messages until the number of attempts reaches `retries`.
+If the HTTP server returns 4xx codes, {{% param "product.abbrev" %}} will drop the messages.